 An example with results in the category of money could be:

 These are again, facts that you can prove and that you want to focus on.

-And it has to be only one word emotions/feelings.
 Did you feel excited?
 Did you feel concerned?
 Did you feel anxious?
 Were you stressed?
 Whatever emotions you felt, write them down in one word and really focus on the one emotion that was stronger than all others.

 If the emotions driving your actions are negative, the outcome is also going to be as such.
 If the emotions backing them up are positive, the outcome is going to be phenomenal.

 How much time and energy did you spend in this category and how did it serve you?

 This one is so important because it allows you to recognize and let go of what no longer serves you.
 For e.g: if you spent majority of your time on a relationship that brought you nothing but sorrow, is that relationship worth carrying forward to the next year?

 If you spent the majority of your time gathering information online learning how to start and earn money online, was it fruitful?
 Would you have benefited a lot more investing in a course instead which would have saved you months of time and allowed you to make that money back?

 Ask yourself this question in the chosen category to understand if the time and energy you spent on something was worth it and can it be better invested elsewhere this year 🙂